XiaoyueLenax/MidbScrapper/README.md

    pip install -r requirements.txt
    ```

-   Create a `requirements.txt` file with the following content if it does not exist:
+   Create a `requirements.txt` file with the following content:

    ```
    selenium